olezt/SeismoiGR/README.md

 ### Description

 This application is a hybrid application that is designed to illustrate the activity of earthquakes worldwide in real time.
-Technologies used are Apache cordova, Ionic and AngularJS frameworks.
+Technologies used are Apache cordova, Ionic and AngularJS frameworksm, Javascript and HTML5.
+Currently supports Greek and English.

 Data are retrieved from http://www.seismicportal.eu only for educational purposes.